-I also compiled a repo to help beginners get started with front end development – you can check it out here: HTML,CSS & JS
+- I have compiled a repo to help beginners get started with front-end development – you can check it out here: HTML,CSS & JS

 During the process of learning, though, you will need to practice to perfect your new skills.